Ming2Liu/Ming2Liu.github.io/_pages/lab.md

   <div style="flex: 1;">
     <h2 style="color: #a7c7e7; font-size: 24px; margin: 0 0 10px 0;">Hoa Xuan Nguyen</h2>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin-top: 0;">
         Dr Hoa Nguyen received his PhD in Civil, Structural and Environmental Engineering from Trinity College Dublin in 2022.
 He is now working as a postdoctoral researcher in Oxford University.
-His research interest include graph neural networks with applications to cloud systems.
+His research interests include graph neural networks with applications to cloud systems.
     </p>
   </div>
 </div>